A new digital record to manage kidney care

 This new system offers patients and their professional teams advanced features and functionality including increased security, care planning, team-based messaging and an ecosystem of integrated wearable and monitoring devices to support clinical transformation.

-To support patients through the transition of moving from PatientView to PKB, please download and share this guide on where you can continue to find the information you need.
+To support you through the transition of moving from PatientView to PKB, please download and share this guide or visit the PKB website to register.

 A guide on how to deploy PKB for renal teams is available here.